 Skip to main content

-Learn how to deposit Bitcoin from L1 Bitcoin into your Spark wallet using static deposit addresses.
+Deposit Bitcoin from L1 using reusable static addresses.

 Deposit from L1